Harpreet Singh Bhatia

+Harpreet Singh Bhatia (born 11 August 1991) is an Emirati cricketer who captains the ODI side of the United Arab Emirates national team.
+He is a left-hand batter who occasionally bowls right-arm medium pace.

+Domestic career

+Bhatia represented India at the 2010 U19 World Cup.
+He also played for Madhya Pradesh and Chhattisgarh in Indian domestic cricket.

 He was the leading run-scorer for Madhya Pradesh in the 2017–18 Ranji Trophy, with 629 runs in seven matches.
 He was also the leading run-scorer for Madhya Pradesh in the 2018–19 Vijay Hazare Trophy, with 271 runs in five matches.

 Ahead of the 2018–19 Ranji Trophy, he transferred from Madhya Pradesh to Chhattisgarh.
 He was the leading run-scorer for Chhattisgarh in the tournament, with 627 runs in eight matches.

 In August 2019, he was named in the India Red team's squad for the 2019–20 Duleep Trophy.

+Franchise career

+Indian Premier League

+He was a member of the Pune Warriors India squad in the 2011 Indian Premier League.